louiskareem/fake_news_prediction/README.md

 * Evaluating models
 * Saving models
 * Data Version Control
-* How to deploy model to Django
+* How to deploy ML model using Django
 * How to productionize model to an online environment, Heroku

 There are two branches: main & deployment.
 Deployment branch is used for deploying the web app to Heroku.
 Main is used to showcase the work.